posthtml/posthtml/README.md

 ## Create PostHTML plugin

-This is a simple function with a single argument
+This is a simple function with a single argument.

+> Use [posthtml-plugin-boilerplate](https://github.com/jonathantneal/posthtml-plugin-boilerplate) boilerplate for create new plugin.

 ### Synchronous plugin example